-(UPDATED 5/6/19): This is a Pathway Expansion behind Cinderella Castle Construction Update for May 2019 in Disney’s Magic Kingdom.
+(UPDATED 6/24/19): This is a Pathway Expansion behind Cinderella Castle Construction Update for June 2019 in Disney’s Magic Kingdom.
 Recently we shared with you Disney’s plans to make the walkway going from Fantasyland, behind Cinderella Castle and down to The Hub wider.
-A boring, but important project for guest flow.
+A boring, but important project to improve guest flow.

-Today we’re looking at how the moats surrounding Cinderella Castle have been drained too be cleaned and also in preparation of this expansion, and foundations are being installed and concrete poured for the new walkways.
+Today we’re looking at the process of the sidewalk expansion going from Fantasyland to Liberty Square, which is really moving along at a nice pace.
+The moats surrounding Cinderella Castle have been drained to be cleaned and also in preparation of this expansion, and we’ll see the foundations installed and concrete that’s been poured for the new walkways.
 We’re also going to show you the difference in how it looked before and now.

 Big thanks as usual to @Bioreconstruct who is the best at taking construction photos from around the parks, especially the aerial ones!
 You can get an inside look at all the projects going on in Disney World.
 Let’s take a look…